kramergroup/openImpala/README.md

 ```bash
 singularity shell openimpala-singularity_latest.sif
 ```
-With this you can compile a local version of OpenImpala, useful for development, or you can execute the OpenImpala install that's prebuilt within the container:
+With this, you can compile a local version of OpenImpala, useful for development, or you can execute the OpenImpala install that's prebuilt within the container:

 ```bash
 singularity exec openimpala-singularity_latest.sif /openImpala/build/tests/tTortuosity